Book Review of The Last Toll Collector by S.S. Turner

 book stats:

-335 pages, to be published November 2024 (I read as an advanced reading copy provided by the author in exchange for an honest review)
+335 pages, published November 2024 (I read as an advanced reading copy provided by the author in exchange for an honest review)

 you may enjoy this book if you like: